CraftsmenLtd/BloodConnect/docs/legal/TermsOfService.rst

 The platform is designed for the following purposes:

 - Connecting blood donors and recipients efficiently and effectively.
-- Facilitating secure communication between all stakeholders in the blood donation process.
+- Facilitating secure communication between donors and seekers in the blood donation process.
 - In future release we will add healthcare organizations for assisting in managing donor lists, blood availability, and reporting.

 You agree to use BloodConnect only for its intended purpose and comply with all applicable laws and regulations while using the platform.